 If you're excited to join The Yacht Week but have never sailed before, we're here to help you decide on your perfect floating home for the week.
-From catamarans to monohulls, Standard to Premium Plus, check out our handy guide with all the different types of yachts to help you work out which boat is best for you.
+From catamarans to monohulls, Classic to Luxury, check out our handy guide with all the different types of yachts to help you work out which one is best for you.

-Things to think about before you bookThere's nothing better than a recommendation from someone really in the know.
-Another of our amazing skippers, Anton Ha, has some great tips for you to think about before you book: If you're planning to join TYW at the peak of summer, especially between weeks 26-34, then make sure you book a boat with air-conditioning!
-All our Premium Plus monohull and catamaran boats (and a small selection of Premium yachts) come with AC.
-Don't plan to let people sleep in the saloon (lounge area) as it makes the boat look messy all week long, which is no fun.
+Don't plan to let people sleep in the saloon (lounge area) as it makes the yacht look messy all week long, which is no fun.
 If you can afford to keep your crew size down, you will really enjoy the uncluttered space.

-To make it easier to understand the differences between our yachts, we categorise our boats as Standard, Premium and Premium Plus.
-Depending on what you need for your experience in terms of rooms, space, facilities and, of course, price, we have a boat that will work for your crew!
+To make it easier to understand the differences between our yachts, we categorise them as Classic, Premium and Luxury.
+Depending on what you need for your experience in terms of rooms, space, facilities and, of course, price, we have a yacht that will work for your crew!

-Standard (Monohull)These boats are a great option for first-timers on TYW.
+These yachts are a great option for first-timers on TYW.
 They come with a fully equipped kitchen and at least two bathrooms.
-These boats are never more than eight years old (often newer) and can only hold up to 10 people, including the skipper and host.
+They are never more than eight years old (often newer) and can hold up to 10 people, including the skipper and host.

-If you're looking for an authentic sailing experience with a little extra comfort (and speed), then opt for this boat.
+If you're looking for an authentic sailing experience with a little extra comfort (and speed), then opt for this yacht.
 Larger than a standard yacht, it comes with more spacious cabins and lounge area.
-These are never more than five years old (often newer) and can only hold up to 12 people, including the skipper and host.
+These are never more than six years old (often newer) and can hold up to 12 people, including the skipper and host.

-Luxe out to the max with one of these incredible boats.
+Luxe out to the max with one of these incredible yachts.
 Make your friends at home pea green with envy as you fill your Instagram with endless shots of you lazing on a yacht in the sunshine.
 Seriously spacious, you can choose from three sunbathing spots plus each of the cabins (there are four to six of them) have their own ensuite bathroom.
 Perks include guaranteed air-conditioning, charging spots to keep your devices juiced up and a sound system for pumping out your fave summer tunes.
-These boats are never more than four years old (often newer) and can hold up to 14 people, including the skipper and host.
+They are never more than four years old (often newer) and can hold up to 14 people, including the skipper and host.

 So now you know the differences, but what do they all have in common?
-Here's everything that comes standard with our boats:
+Here's everything that comes standard with our yachts:

 - Your skipper - Very necessary, of course.
 Our amazing skippers are an essential part of your experience as they will help you sail your way through the week.
 They'll navigate your yacht, lead your crew and make sure you discover all the hidden gems along the way.
 They're there to ensure you have a safe and enjoyable experience and are happy to teach you some of the key skills for sailing if you’re keen to get involved.